tj-tusharjain/azure-compute-docs/articles/virtual-machines/disks-performance-options.md

 ### Credit-based bursting

 With credit-based bursting, a disk bursts only if it has burst credits accumulated in its credit bucket.
-This model doesn't incur additional charges when the disk bursts.
+This model doesn't incur extra charges when the disk bursts.
 For Standard SSDs, credit-based bursting is available for disk sizes E30 and smaller.
 By default, disk bursting is enabled on all new and existing deployments of supported disk sizes.
 For more information, see the [credit-based bursting](/azure/virtual-machines/disk-bursting#credit-based-bursting) section of the disk bursting models article.

 ### (Preview) performance plus

 Enabling performance plus (preview) increases the Input/Output Operations Per Second (IOPS) and throughput limits for Azure Standard SSDs that are 513 GiB and larger.
 Enabling performance plus (preview) improves the experience for workloads that require high IOPS and throughput, such as database and transactional workloads.
 There's no extra charge for enabling performance plus on a disk.
 To learn more about performance plus, see [Preview - Increase IOPS and throughput limits for Azure Premium SSDs and Standard SSD/HDDs](/azure/virtual-machines/disks-enable-performance?tabs=azure-cli).

 ## Standard HDD

 ### (Preview) performance plus

-Enabling performance plus (preview) increases the Input/Output Operations Per Second (IOPS) and throughput limits for Azure Standard HDDs that are 513 GiB and larger.
+Enabling performance plus (preview) increases the Input/Output Operations Per Second (IOPS) and throughput limits for Azure Standard hard disk drives (HDD) that are 513 GiB and larger.
 Enabling performance plus (preview) improves the experience for workloads that require high IOPS and throughput, such as database and transactional workloads.
 There's no extra charge for enabling performance plus on a disk.
 To learn more about performance plus, see [Preview - Increase IOPS and throughput limits for Azure Premium SSDs and Standard SSD/HDDs](/azure/virtual-machines/disks-enable-performance?tabs=azure-cli).